Amy Summers

-Amy Summers (born May 3, 1963) is an American politician who has served in the West Virginia House of Delegates from the 49th district since 2014.
+Amy Summers (born May 3, 1963) is an American politician who served in the West Virginia House of Delegates from 2014 to 2024.

 Early life and education

 Summers was born on May 3, 1963, to parents Paul and Nel Elder.
 She graduated from West Virginia University with her Bachelor of Science degree and completed her Master's degree in Nursing, Leadership and Management from Western Governors University.